GeospatialResearch/Digital-Twins/README.md

 <br>

-### Store rainfall depth data to database
+### Store rainfall data to database

-To store the rainfall depth data of sites within the desired catchment area in the database, the `hirds_depth_data_to_db.py` script is used.
+To store the rainfall data of sites within the desired catchment area in the database, the `hirds_depth_data_to_db.py` script is used.
 As shown below:

 ```python
 #!/usr/bin/env python